DMBA, a non-profit organization, administers insurance and financial benefits for full-time BYU-Idaho employees.

 2. Moving Expenses: The employee may choose between the following two options:

 Commercial: BYU-Idaho will arrange and pay for moving services for up to 18,000 lbs through a designated commercial carrier.
 This benefit is for packing and transportation of household goods only and does not cover other miscellaneous moving costs.
-Direct mileage for one vehicle is also reimbursed.

 Private: If an employee prefers to move individually, the university will reimburse reasonable costs for packing materials, truck rental fees and fuel, lodging and meals, and direct mileage for one personal vehicle, and will also provide $750 for miscellaneous expenses.